BenZed/after-effects/README.md

 Also notice that you can use ES6 syntax (as per your node version) when executing code.
 It's parsed through [babel](https://www.npmjs.com/package/babel) before being sent to After Effects.

-The es5Shim also provides console.log to the After Effects namespace, which is an alias of $.writeln (which is the default).

-Note that console.log inside After Effects will log things to the ExtendScript console, and will not be visible to node.
+The es5Shim also provides console.log to the After Effects namespace. 'console.log' inside After Effects will return logs to the node.js console when execution is complete, assuming you correctly have *Preferences -> General -> Allow Scripts to Write Files and Access Network* set inside After Effects.

-###aeQuery
+### aeQuery
 Provides a jQuery inspired selector object to work with items in After Effects inside of an object called 'get':

     ae.options({